History of the Institute of Chartered Foresters

 The Future of Professional Forestry and Arboriculture

 Nearly a century after its establishment, ICF is the leading professional body for foresters and arboriculturists in the UK, providing platforms for professional learning and collaboration on the latest research, news and issues facing the sector.
-The Institute now has over 1,600 members representing a wide range of roles in the sector – from forest managers, rangers and consultants to arboriculturists, urban foresters and research scientists.
+The Institute now has over 1,800 members representing a wide range of roles in the sector – from forest managers, consultants to arboriculturists, urban foresters and research scientists.

 The Institute is working with both industry and higher education institutes to promote forestry and arboricultural career paths to young people, in order ensure to the continued growth of this dynamic sector.